dylanprole/data-science-knowledge/README.md

 - 361 intro to machine learning

 ## stats
-- 101 intro to stats
+- 101 intro to statistics
 - 125 probability and applications
 - 201 data analysis
 - 210 statistical theory